-- Fall H.S.
+- Fall H.S. and M.S.
 Test Prep – Whether it’s BCA, HSPT, ISEE, SSAT, or Dual Prep, we’ve got you covered with intensive fall test training.

-- Spring MEK Labs – Get your 7th grader ahead of the curve by enrolling in MEK’s Vocabulary Lab, Math Lab, and Advanced Writing Lab.
+- MEK Learning Circles – Get your 7th grader ahead of the curve by enrolling in MEK’s Critical Reading and Math Circles

 Help your child ace high school admission tests!